faranalytics/neuralplex/README.md

 ```

 #### Generate and print a prediction.
 Because the network underwent just one iteration of training, the estimate will likely be inaccurate.
 The accuracy of the prediction can be improved by iteratively training the network.
-Please see the [Visualize a Neural-pleX Network](#visualize-a-neural-plex-network) implementation for an example of how to iteratively train the network.
+Please see the [Train and Visualize a Neural-pleX Network](#train-and-visualize-a-neural-plex-network) implementation for an example of how to iteratively train the network.
 ```python
 prediction = n1.predict([1,1,1,1])
 print(prediction)